SS Mount Temple: Design and construction

 Following acquisition of Beaver Line in 1899 and resolving all the legal questions surrounding it, Elder, Dempster placed an order for a vessel of about to run on this line between Liverpool, United Kingdom, and Canadian ports and New Orleans, Louisiana.
 Mount Temple was laid down at the Armstrong Whitworth & Company shipyard in Walker and launched on 18 June 1901 (yard number 709), with Mrs. Swan, the wife of Colonel Henry Frederick Swan, being the sponsor.
 At the time, she was the largest ship ever built at Low Walker Yard.

 After successful completion of sea trials on 19 September 1901, in which the ship maintained an average speed of 11+1/2 kn over several runs on the measured mile on the Tyne in very unfavorable weather, she was transferred to her owners and immediately departed for New Orleans.
 The vessel was constructed for general cargo trade, and had an iron shelter deck built over the whole length of the ship, good for about 1,100 heads of cattle.
 She also had all the modern machinery fitted for quick loading and unloading of the cargo.
 In addition, the ship was fitted with refrigerating machinery and insulated chambers to carry dairy produce and chilled meat.

 As built, the ship was 485 ft 0 in long (between perpendiculars) and 59 ft 0 in abeam, a depth of 30 ft 4 in.
 Mount Temple was originally assessed at and and had deadweight of about 11,200.
 The vessel had a steel hull, and a pair of three-cylinder triple-expansion steam engine, with cylinders of 22 in, 37 in and 61 in diameter with a 48 in stroke that drove two screw propellers.
 Between them the two engines were rated at a total of 694 nominal horsepower and gave the ship a speed of 12.0 kn.

 The ship was named after William Francis Cowper, Baron Mount Temple, a British politician, Lord of the Admiralty and at the time, also a chairman of Armstrong Whitworth & Company.

-Operational history
+In the Imperial Government service

 After delivery to her owners on 19 September, Mount Temple was chartered by the Imperial Government to transport remounts for the British Army fighting in South Africa in the Second Boer War.
 She departed for her maiden journey on the same day for New Orleans and arrived there on 9 October.

-In the Imperial Government service

 As the steamer entered the service late in 1901, she only made three trips in Admiralty service before the war ended at the end of May 1902.
 Following her last trip to South Africa she started her normal commercial service.